playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ---

-# Where do I use Flexbox, Gridbox or Positioning?
+# When to use each?

-### Flexbox
+## Flexbox

-: Csed in headers, lists, tags, or any other block or inline content with the correct flex-direction : Crimary method to align and justify content in small components : Casy to use
+- Used in headers, lists, tags, or any other block or inline content with the correct flex-direction;
+- Primary method to align and justify content in small components;
+- Easy to use;

 For example, YouTube uses a flexbox to space out their headers children elements: